Updated: August 8, 2024

 New York State Tax Warrant

-A New York State tax warrant is a lien against your real or personal property.
+New York State tax warrant is a lien against your real or personal property.
 It gives the state the right to seize your property and garnish your wages.
-Even if the state doesn't move forward with the seizure, the tax warrant can affect your ability to buy and sell property and take out loans.

-If you sell property while there is a tax warrant, the state has the right to the proceeds of the sale, up to the amount of your tax bill plus penalties, interest, and collection costs.
-Once a warrant is in place, it can be difficult or impossible to remove unless you pay your state tax bill in full.
-The best option is to make arrangements on your state taxes before the New York Department of Taxation and Finance issues a tax warrant.
+Even without a seizure, a tax warrant can hurt your ability to get loans or buy and sell property.
+If you sell while a warrant is active, the state can take the proceeds—up to the full tax bill plus interest, penalties, and fees.
+Once filed, a warrant is hard to remove unless you pay in full.
+The best option is to settle your NYS taxes owed before the Department of Taxation and Finance issues a warrant.

 Tax Levies in New York